dougeby/IntuneDocs/InTuneDocs/whats-new/early-edition.md

 ## New capabilities

+### View App States for All Platforms in Real Time
+With this update, app installation status is shown in real-time in the console.
+Previously, when you deployed an app, you had to wait for a targeted device to report back before the app install status was displayed in the Intune console.

+### Streamline iOS App Management for your End Users
+If the end user of an enrolled iOS device previously installed an app from the app store and you then deploy the app with a deployment action of __Available__, then the end user will currently have to open the Company Portal, select the app, and tap __Install__ to enable Intune to take over management of the app.
+With this update, Intune can now automatically take over management of the previously installed app and no end user action is required.

 ### New Microsoft Intune Company Portal App for Windows 10 devices
 Microsoft is releasing a new Microsoft Intune Company Portal for Windows 10 devices.
 This app, which leverages the new Windows 10 Universal format, will provide the user with an updated user experience within the app and identical experiences across all Windows 10 devices, PC and Mobile alike, while still enabling all the same functionality that they are using today.
 The new app will also allow users to leverage additional platform features like Single Sign On and Certificate based authentication on Windows 10 devices.